These two fashion houses have very different approaches. But in Burberry vs Gucci, who comes out on top in terms of sustainability?

 Pinault himself also pointed out that consolidating shows would present a challenge for luxury brands with different designers for men’s and women’s collections, and would encourage the notion that ‘fashion moves fast’ and clothing must be bought frequently and quickly to keep up.

 The differences of approach between Burberry and Gucci seem to reflect the recent turnover of the respective luxury-goods makers.
 Gucci reported better than expected growth this quarter and has shown its strongest revenue growth in three years – this is expected by analysts to strengthen this year as their new creative director Alessandro Michele‘s collections hit stores.
 Burberry, on the other hand, has struggling to grow due to slowing luxury demand.

+So, Burberry vs Gucci.
+Who wins the fashion battle?
 It seems Gucci’s strategy of keeping luxury slow, rare and exclusive is working, but of course this strategy isn’t for everyone: “There are some brands for which a runway show is a communications event,” Pinault said Friday.
 “Burberry has doubtless decided what suits it best.
 What we will decide will be what suits our brands and our vision of luxury.”

 - The Best Vegan Restaurants In Ibiza - March 5, 2023

 - WIN An Eco Friendly Table Setting By LIGA - March 4, 2023

 - Eluxe Horoscopes For March 2023 - March 1, 2023